safaris since 1995

 To the north of the park a small extension protects Mount Gaysay, and Lake Bassasso along with its river.
-This is a good place to see mountain nyala, Menelik’s bushbuck and at least one wolf pack, this is a good place to go if you have little time.
-Birds are found in the marshy areas that are normally associated with the plateaux.
+This is a good place to see mountain nyala, Menelik’s bushbuck and at least one wolf pack.
+You can locate many bird species in the marshy areas, which are normally associated with the plateaus.

 The Web River Valley has a moorland cover and has many small rodents living in the abundant flowers; indigenous wolves live here in fairly large numbers, as this is ideal territory for them.
 Rock hyrax (not dissimilar to the hyrax found on Table Mountain, Cape Town) are often observed on a natural rock bridge over the Danka River.
 There is a pretty waterfall at the confluence of the Web and Wolla rivers.

-The Sanetti Plateau is thought to be the world’s largest expanse of Afro-alpine moorland, and displays a high number of endemic species as the habitats are isolated from other area, being confined to the highest altitudes on the highest mountains in east Africa.
+The Sanetti Plateau is the world’s largest expanse of Afro-alpine moorland.
+Many endemic species live here since this high altitude habitat is effectively an ‘island’ - isolated from other areas in East Africa.
 The largest population of the wolf is found here, as well as the golden jackal, klipspringer and endemic giant molerat.
 There are a few other endemic small burrowing rodents.
-The red-hot poker is found in vast fields here, as well as giant lobelia which can grow to 3 m high and have corky bark and waxen leaves that withstand freezing temperatures.
+There are vast fields of red-hot poker.
+As well as giant lobelia which can grow to 3 m high.
+They have a distinctive corky bark and waxen leaves that withstand freezing temperatures.
 There are a number of tarns (small post-glacial lakes) which attract endemic birds and waterfowl, which look beautiful under a clear blue sky.

-Although easier to view in Bale NP, these indigenous wolves can also be found in the Simien Mountains.
+Although easier to view in Bale NP, these indigenous wolves can also be found in lower numbers in the Simien Mountains.